saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-2-org details and literature review.typ

 #v(10pt)
 == 2.3.
 Working Domains of Organization
 #v(15pt, weak: true)
 Khalti Pvt.
 Ltd is among the top technology firms located in Nepal that mainly focuses on financial technology solutions (fintech).
-Since its establishment in 2004, F1Soft has revolutionized digital financial services thus changing Nepalese and regional financial sector landscape.
+Since its establishment in 2017, Khalti has revolutionized digital financial services thus changing Nepalese and regional financial sector landscape.
 The company operates principally in:

 #set enum(numbering: "i)")
-+ *Digital Payment Solutions* - F1Soft is popularly known for its inclusive digital payment systems which consist of mobile wallets and payment gateways.
-Notable products under this category are eSewa (Nepal’s first & leading digital wallet) and Fonepay (a prominent payment gateway that facilitates secure online transactions).
++ *Digital Wallet* - Khalti is popularly known for its digital payment wallet that offers various utilities including Topup, Bill payments, P2P, P2M fund transfers.

-+ *Core Banking Solutions* – It offers strong core banking systems that are meant to improve the operational efficiency of banks.
-These solutions help in various banking operations like account management, transaction processing among others.

-+ *Mobile Banking* – Advanced mobile banking applications provided by F1Soft allow users to do multiple banking activities using their smartphones.
-These applications have features such as fund transfer, balance inquiry, bill payment etc., thus making it more convenient for the user.

-+ *Internet Banking* – Secure internet banking platforms provided by the company ensures that customers have a user-friendly online banking experience.
-This allows them to manage their finance transfer money pay bills from home comforts or while at work through different services available on these platforms.

-+ *Send or transfer money*: F1Soft also has experience with money transfer systems.
-They make it easy to send funds between countries by streamlining the process for their clients who want to do so quickly and securely while saving on costs too!

-+ *For businesses*: F1Soft offers many other types of technology products besides just those related to finance such as app development tools etc., through its Enterprise Solutions arm catering for all different industries’ needs ranging from software engineering through systems integration right up until consultancy service provision around Information Technology.
++ *API Aggregation Layer* – The aggregation layers allows for diferent APIs from telecommunications and BFIs for other institutions to leverage without the infrastructure cost.

++ *Payment Gateway* – Payment gateway allows for merchants to recieve transactions on the go from various differnt channels including PSO(ConnectIPS, Fonepay), mobile banking, internet banking, cards etc.

++ *Bank Middleware* – The bank middleware allows for integration of core banking systems with the digital wallet and payment gateway for seamless transactions.

 #v(10pt)
 == 2.4.
 Description of Intern Department
 #v(15pt, weak: true)
 During my internship at Khalti Pvt.
 Ltd., I was placed in the dynamic DevOps department, which plays a crucial role in the company’s IT infrastructure and operations.
 The DevOps team is responsible for ensuring seamless integration and deployment processes, enabling continuous delivery and integration (CI/CD) of applications.
 This involves managing infrastructure automation, monitoring system performance, and enhancing deployment efficiency through streamlined processes and tools.
 Each team within the department is led by a dedicated team lead who oversees operations and delegates responsibilities to team members.
 Under the guidance of System Support and Deployment Department, the department fosters a collaborative and energetic environment that enables its teams to deliver exceptional results.

-As a DevOps intern, I had the opportunity to work under the guidance of my mentors, Sagar Khatiwada and Avash Shakya who provided invaluable assistance throughout my tenure.
+As a DevOps intern, I had the opportunity to work under the guidance of my mentors, Subit Raj Pokhrel and Ashin Shakya who provided invaluable assistance throughout my tenure.
 My responsibilities included assisting in the setup and maintenance of CI/CD pipelines, working with tools like Docker, Kubernetes, and Ansible for infrastructure automation, and implementing monitoring tools to track system performance.
 Additionally, I wrote scripts to automate routine tasks, improving overall efficiency in deployment and maintenance processes.
 This hands-on experience in DevOps practices, coupled with the support and mentorship from my team, significantly enhanced my technical skills and prepared me for a future career in the DevOps field.
 The collaborative and energetic environment at F1Soft allowed me to develop professionally and contribute effectively to the team's objectives.

 #v(10pt)
 == 2.5.
 Literature Review